 What happens if I don't pay?

-If you fail to submit payment, interest will continue to accrue and the amount you owe will increase.
+Interest will continue to accrue and the amount you owe will increase.

 Who should I contact?

 If you have any questions about the notice, call us at the number printed at the top of the notice.
-A customer service representative will assist you.

 How to get help